Mohamed Hashim Mohd Ali: After retirement

 After retirement, Hashim was appointed a director in several companies listed on Bursa Kuala Lumpur.

-Hashim was appointed chief executive officer and chairman of SUKOM Ninety Eight Berhad, a company established by the Government of Malaysia to organize and manage the XVI Commonwealth Games in Kuala Lumpur which was held from 11 to 21 September 1998.
+In 1993 he was appointed Executive Chairman of SUKOM Ninety Eight Berhad, a company established by the Government of Malaysia to organize and manage the XVI Commonwealth Games held in Kuala Lumpur from 11 to 21 September, 1998.

 Personal life and death

-Hashim Mohd Ali was the youngest among his siblings, which included:
+Hashim Mohd Ali was the second youngest among his siblings, which included: